This page describes how to configure Cloud Tasks queues using the

 MAX_DOUBLINGSis the maximum number of times that the interval between failed task retries will be doubled before the increase becomes constant.

-MAX_RETRY_DURATIONis the maximum amount of time for retrying a failed task.
+MAX_RETRY_DURATIONis the maximum amount of time for retrying a failed task measured from when the task was first attempted.
 The value must be a string that ends in "s," such as

 Verify your queue was configured successfully: